timescale/docs/api/time_bucket_ng.md

 ```

 You can also use `time_bucket_ng()` with continuous aggregates.
-In this case, we track the temperature in Moscow over 7 day intervals:
+This example tracks the temperature in Moscow over seven day intervals:

 ```
 CREATE TABLE conditions(